Biography Traces Political Mistakes And Personal Scars That Shaped Joe Biden

 On Biden's role in drafting the 1994 crime bill, which contributed to mass incarceration

-The crime bill of 1994 was inspired most of all by the crack epidemic, which was at that point, it was raging through American cities and there was this surge of political activity and demands to try to do something about it by raising the consequences, by imposing steeper sentences and making policing tougher.
+The crime bill of 1994 was inspired most of all by the crack epidemic, which was at that point, it was raging through American cities, and there was this surge of political activity and demands to try to do something about it by raising the consequences, by imposing steeper sentences and making policing tougher.
 And interestingly, it wasn't just coming from Joe Biden and other white politicians, but it was coming from the Congressional Black Caucus.
-Many Black members of Congress were in favor of the crime bill, in particular. ...
+Many Black members of Congress were in favor of the crime bill in particular. ...

 If you talk to Joe Biden about it today, Biden says the mistake we made, and it was a serious mistake, was that we believed this idea that crack was somehow different, that it was an order of risk that was unlike other things that we'd seen in the drug war or in the world of law enforcement.
 And it had to be treated with extraordinary force.
 And that was the reason why they undertook these, what turned out to be very punitive and damaging steps.